dawidolko/Simulaing-Macos-System-GUI/README.md

 /Lab: This folder contains useful scripts and development tools that can make your work on creating cloud computing services easier.

-/Courses: Here you can find all sorts of educational materials such as presentations, tutorials, documentation and articles related to programming cloud computing services.

 ## **How ​​to start:**

 Clone the repository to your local computer: